Close by to Wexford Town

 Wexford Lavender Farm

 As a final stop on your journey up the coast, wake up and smell the lavender at Wexford Lavender Farm.
-Get some country air with a walk through the pretty woodlands and four acres of lavender fields or look behind the curtain with a distillery tour showcasing how lavender oil is processed during bloom-time in July and August.
-Kids can get crafting at a ‘Claymazing’ workshop or create tasty treats at baking classes, though these must be booked in advance.
+Get some fresh air with a walk through the pretty woodlands and four acres of lavender fields, or look behind the curtain with a distillery tour showcasing how lavender oil is processed during blooming season in July and August.
+Sign the kids up for the fun-packed 'Claymazing' workshop and unleash their inner artist.
+Or book in advance for their popular baking class where they can create their own tasty treats.

 Head inland